heclak/community-a4e-c/README.md

   - Operational-era USN and USMC liveries now have a customized, well-worn LAU-10 launcher.
 - **Weapons and Loadouts:**
 - **Quality of Life:**
-  - Axis input for AN/ARN-52 TACAN Volume Knob.
+  - Absolute and slew axis inputs for AN/APR-23 Missile Alert Volume, AWRS Drop Interval Knob, Gunsight Elevation Control, Gunsight Light Control, Instrument Lights Control, Shrike/Sidewinder Volume Knob, TACAN Volume Knob, and White Floodlights Control.
+Some non-axis inputs associated with these have been renamed.
+Users with extensive control schemes should adjust their controls to resolve any conflicts.
   - Single inputs for AN/ARN-52 TACAN Mode switch.
-  - Axis inputs for AN/APG-53A Radar Indicator Storage, Brilliance, Detail, Gain, and Reticle Knobs.
-  - Axis input for Gunsight Elevation Control - (Slew).
   - Single and else inputs for Throttle Position Lock.
-  - Single inputs for the Canopy Lever. *(thanks Tanuki44)*
+  - Single inputs for the Canopy Lever.
+You can close the canopy with LSHIFT+C, and open it LSHIFT+LCTRL+C. *(thanks Tanuki44)*
   - Single inputs for the AWRS Quantity Selector Switch, AWRS Drop Interval Knob, and AWRS Mode Selector Switch.
   - Inputs for APR-27 Test and APR-27 Light buttons.
   - Input options across the module can now be bound to mouse buttons.
   - When the aircraft has power, the Seat Adjustment Switch can be used to move the baseline pilot head position up and down in the cockpit. *(thanks nima3333)*
+  - Added additional guidance on AN/APR-23 RHWS to the kneeboard manual.

 - **Sounds:**
   - AN/APR-23 RHWS (ECM):
     - AAA: New sounds are produced in response to Fire Can SON-9 fire director radar.